 Lastly, you can isolate your hermit crab inside the main tank.
 Some people suggest using the side of a bottle of soda to stick inside the sand.
 As long as it keeps the molting crab isolated from the other crabs, you don’t need to be concerned about humidity or temperature (unless it’s not right in the main tank!).
 Just make sure that the other crabs cannot climb over the barrier; otherwise it’s useless.

-Without an Isolation Tank
+Choosing to Go Without an Isolation Tank

 Many people argue it’s best to keep molters isolated, but others disagree.
 They say hermit crabs should be kept in conditions that stimulate their natural environment- and in the wild, hermit crabs bury themselves for protection against other crabs as well as for darkness.
 Some also argue that isolation tanks bring unnecessary stress and deep substrate should be enough for the crabs.
 Whatever you decide to do, this crab should be provided with peace and quiet so he can molt without getting stressed out.

 If you suspect your hermit crab is preparing to molt, dig a small hole as big as the crab in the isolation tank and leave him there.
 Check again in half an hour.
 If he was serious about molting, he would have dug underneath the substrate already.